mvbjrn/serial/README.md

 `err := connection.Flush()`

-This causes the I/O to discard untransmitted and unread data.
+This causes the I/O to discard not transmitted and unread data.

 `err := connection.Close()`